 This explosion of life is almost like a desert mirage as you approach the Cape.
 The big brown mass of 200,000 seals begins to take individual form and becomes a moving, swimming, barking and slightly smelly group of individuals.

 The Cape Cross Seal Reserve is located about 122 km north of Swakopmund.
 The Swakopmund to Cape Cross drive will will take 1-2 hours.
 Finding your way from Swakopmund is very simple just get onto the Henties Bay Road and drive north out of town.
 The turn off is just past the White Lady Salt Pan to the left, there should be a sign there.
 Keep your eyes peeled along the way and you will spot a shipwreck (if it is still there).

 In present day, it is no longer common to see whale skeletons.
-However, there are of course lots of seals and the occasional seal skeleton, jackals, brown hyenas, huge salt pans, lichen fields and also the occasional shipwreck.
-In fact, when driving from Swakopmund to Cape Cross I did happen to encounter a recent shipwreck!
+However, there are of course lots of seals and the occasional seal skeleton, jackals, brown hyenas, huge salt pans, lichen fields and also the occasional shipwreck (see above).

 The Germans then took possession of the land and the guano business boomed.
 The boom lasted for about a decade and millions of tons of bird excrement was shipped to Europe.
 The countries first railway was built during this time and also a water distillation plant.

 Just like in the “Old West” some outlaws made the Cape Cross Post Office the objective of the countries first postal robbery.
 After the boom ended, nature slowly reclaimed this area and the bay where the ships brought in provisions is now a giant salt pan.